RogerLuo-Code/coding-practice/docs/data-structure/union-find/union-find.md

 ## Introduction

-The `union-find` data structure is also known as the `disjoint set` data structure.The primary use of disjoint sets is to address the connectivity between the components of a network.
+The `union-find` data structure is also known as the `disjoint set` data structure.
+It is a data structure that has algorithms built-in.

 The `union-find` transforms the problem of check whether vertices are connected to whether vertices have the same root node.
 There are two important functions:

 - The `find` function finds the root node of a given vertex.
 - The `union` function unions two vertices and makes their root nodes the same.

+**Where is Union-Find used?**

+- Connected components in networks
+- Kruskal's Minimum Spanning Tree (MST)
+- Cycle detection in graphs
+- Percolation problems
+- Friendship networks (social media applications)

 ## Implementation